 While all legislative history materials have only persuasive legal authority, certain types of legislative history documents are considered by the courts to be more persuasive than others.
 Although documents of each type have been cited in court opinions, and relied upon as evidence of legislative intent, normally the highest persuasive value is assigned to the reports of the congressional committees that considered the proposed legislation and recommended its enactment.
 Other documents generated prior to enactment include statements made on the floor of Congress in legislative debate, statements or testimony at committee hearings, and earlier or alternative versions of the bill.
 Statements made and reports written after enactment are usually found to be less persuasive.

-On the federal level, therefore, if one has a limited amount of time, reviewing the committee reports contained in U.S.C.C.A.N. can be a reasonable strategy.
-If a more in-depth search is necessary, CIS and the other sources that will be covered should be consulted to locate other types of documents.
+On the federal level, therefore, if one has a limited amount of time, reviewing the committee reports selected for publication in U.S.C.C.A.N. can be a reasonable strategy.
+If a more in-depth search is necessary, other sources that will be covered below should be consulted to locate other types of documents.

 While the issue is not always clear-cut, most commentators agree that Committee Reports, (see Reports section below) are the most persuasive documents in legislative history.
 An easy way to find committee reports for federal bills that have become law is to use the United States Code Congressional and Administrative News (U.S.C.C.A.N.).
 In addition to an unofficial version of the federal session laws, U.S.C.C.A.N. contains reprints of selected committee reports and other information.
 It has been published since 1941; legislative history coverage began in 1948.
 Access is by public law number.
 An online version is available on Westlaw.
 Contents include: text of session law; United States Statutes at Large citation; bill number; names of committees and committee report numbers; and dates of consideration and passage in the House and Senate.
 Be sure to use the “Legislative History” volumes rather than the “Laws” volumes.